felixlopz/hubrise-test-task/content/docs/en/catalog.md

 ![Catalog Rules example](../images/047-en-2x-catalog-rules.png)

 You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
-Editing and managing products within a HubRise Catalog can only be done from third party apps, or the HubRise **Catalog Manager** connected to your HubRise Account.
+You can edit and manage products in a HubRise Catalog only from third party apps, or with the HubRise **Catalog Manager** connected to your HubRise Account.

 Removing a catalog from HubRise does not effect the product list in third party apps.